Looking for ways to improve email marketing? Here are 15 of the best Email Marketing practices to improve your open rate and drive results.

 By default, preview text displays the first several words of the email body and recipients can see this next to the subject line before opening the email.
 The problem is custom email templates tend to include conditional statements such as “can’t see images?” or “not displaying correctly?” in the top banner, allowing it to slip in the preview when the mailer is sent.

 People are naturally more inclined to pay attention and read an email that feels more personal.
 Adding your email signature is a great way to achieve this.

 Some recipients may not opt-out, but still never bother to open your emails.
 Although, it seems ideal to email as many people as possible to reach more prospects, keeping your least-engaged email contacts may do more harm than good on your open rate.

 People who don’t open your emails make your campaign look worse since you’re not analysing the quality of your campaign against your loyal and engaged recipients.

-Rather cut off dead weight to give yourself a cleaner contact list and more accurate opening rate.
+Rather cut off dead weight to give yourself a cleaner contact list and a more accurate opening rate.

 7. Keep the main message and call-to-action above the fold.

 Around 70% of recipients won’t see your main call-to-action (CTA) if It falls below the fold.
-Also keep in mind, any CTA should ideally be repeated at least three times in various places and formats throughout your email.
+Also, keep in mind, any CTA should ideally be repeated at least three times in various places and formats throughout your email.